-Our competitive analysis showed a fragmented landscape of products and services, comprised of established car manufacturers and startups.
-While conversational user interfaces (CUI) and autonomous vehicles (AV) are both active areas of product development, the combination of CUIs within AVs is an emerging technology under private development, with limited officially published market data.
+Our competitive analysis showed a fragmented landscape of products and services, comprising both established car manufacturers as well as startups.
 As of October 2017, some potential players in the space include Google Assistant, Teslabot, Bot Studio, and Uber.

-We focused on a few key intents and modeled each of those conversations from beginning to end via happy as well as indirect paths.
+We focused on a few key intentions and modeled each of those conversations from beginning to end.

-To ground our work, we developed a conversational model that identified our target user’s intents and mapped a range of possible utterances to responses from the system.
-We also came up with a happy path for each intent.
-A happy path is a direct conversation that leads from utterance to fulfilment of an intent.
-Here's an example of a happy path:
+Our conversational models identified the user’s intentions and mapped a range of possible utterances to responses from the system.
+We also came up with a happy path for each intention.
+A happy path is a direct conversation that leads from utterance to fulfillment of an intention.
+Here's an example:

-...I would model the conversations on DialogFlow and try them out with real users.
-I would also parallelly prototype a graphical interface that might accompany the CUI in autonomous cabs of the future.
+We would build out multiple conversations on DialogFlow, from beginning to end, and try them out with real users.
+In parallel, we would prototype a graphical interface that might accompany the CUI in autonomous cabs of the future.